NEXT GENS

 I named this the Gary Marx Journalism Fund to honor a trusted newsroom colleague.
 Gary began his career as a war correspondent in Africa, uncovered human rights abuses in Latin America and then returned to Chicago to expose prison murders, local political corruption and sexual violence against public school students.

 In 2011, during long drives between interviews with fugitives wanted for murder and violence against children, Gary convinced me to start saving for my own future, something I'd never done.
+I wasn't born with a silver spoon and grew up in in a family and community that brought a healthy dose of skepticism to people who blatantly pursued wealth.
 In 2015 Gary helped me open a personal trading account, and I got lucky making stock bets.
 As that hobby fund grew, I was overcome by two emotions:

-It struck me like a gust of fresh wind that I could probably manage my own future as a journalist and person even if my Chicago Tribune job vanished.
+It struck me like a gust of fresh wind that my investment gains enabled me to manage my own future as a journalist and person even if my big city newsroom job vanished.

-And it was infuriating to see how those with money can sit back and watch their wealth grow exponentially while those without may be dragged down into ever-harsher forms of financial servitude.
+And it was infuriating to see how those with even modest means can sit back and watch their investments grow exponentially while those without may be dragged down into ever-harsher forms of financial servitude.